On long-haul flights, pilots can rely on autopilot and a co-pilot to manage the demands of the journey and step in during emergencies.

 That's exactly what we need right now.

 In this scenario, AI could be the game-changer that helps bridge the gap, ensuring that healthcare remains resilient and capable of meeting these growing challenges.
-Join us as we delve into how AI can become the "autopilot" of the medical world, lightening the load for overworked physicians and ensuring that patients receive the care they need when they need it the most.
+Join us as we uncover how AI can become the "autopilot" of the medical world, lightening the load for overworked physicians and ensuring that patients receive the care they need when they need it the most.

 The healthcare workforce crisis is deepening and shows no signs of improvement.
 The National Center for Health Workforce Analysis (NCHWA) projects that the United States will face a shortage of approximately 124,180 full-time equivalent (FTE) physicians by 2027.
 This shortage is believed to worsen over time, with a projected deficit of 16% by 2037, equating to around 187,130 FTE physicians.